-Thanks to generous ongoing funding from the Elios Charitable Foundation, Tsakopoulos Hellenic Foundation, and the Tarbell Family Foundation, the University Library is pleased to offer the continuation of the Hellenic (formerly Library) Research Fellowship Program (HRFP) for a 10th year.
-The name change is intended to better convey and reflect the focus of the program.
+Thanks to generous ongoing funding from the Elios Charitable Foundation, Tsakopoulos Hellenic Foundation, and the Tarbell Family Foundation, the University Library is pleased to offer the continuation of the Hellenic Research Fellowship Program (HRFP) for an 11th year.
 The Program provides a limited number of fellowships in the form of reimbursement to help offset transportation and living expenses incurred in connection with the awards.
 See below for full program information and application instructions.

 - View Full Program Information

 - E-mail the application, your Resume/CV, and research proposal in either Microsoft Word or Adobe PDF format to George I. Paganelis at email@example.com with the subject line "HRFP Application 2023-2024."

 You must complete the application in its entirety even though you will be uploading your resume/CV as a separate file.

 Note: Please use the following naming convention for each of your attached files:

 "Last name_23-24_document" (for example, Smith_23-24_application.doc; Smith_23-24_CV.doc; Smith_23-24_proposal.doc)

 The application deadline is May 23, 2023.
 No late applications will be considered.

 Project title: "The Book Culture of Greek Americans"

 Project title: "Greek-American Women's Writing in the First Half of the Twentieth Century" (PowerPoint Slide show with audio; with the presentation in Slide Show mode, click the speaker on each slide to play audio.)